JudeQuintana/service_monitor/README.md

 bundle install
 ```

-Edit the config/services_config.yaml file with the service_name and the subsequent service commands for starting, stopping and status.
+Edit the config/services_config.yaml file with the service_name and the subsequent commands for start, stop and status for the service.
 The beginning of each section must start with a dash (-) followed by a new line.

 WARNING:
 Please be careful what commands are entered.
 They will be executed on the server and Service Monitor doesn't filter malicious commands out of the box.